determined-ai/determined/docs/release-notes/continue-trial.rst

 **New Features**

--  WebUI: Allow user to continue canceled or errored multip-trial experiment for searcher type ``random`` or ``grid``.
+-  WebUI: Allow users to continue a canceled or errored multi-trial experiment for searcher type ``random`` or ``grid``.